 The coronavirus crisis has also introduced new uncertainties, for example in relation to business exports.

 Minh Lam recognises the practical challenges companies face on a day-to-day basis.
 The Talent funding model, which replaces the previous Talent Explorer model, aims to streamline and speed up the process of international recruiting.

-In general, funding will be granted to companies employing at least ten people, but the model is not strict.
+In general, the funding will be granted to companies employing at least ten people, but the model is not locked down.

-For example, the funding can be used to hire people who are doing their post-graduate studies or are already in the workforce.
-The company can consider whether to use the funding to hire more people or whether some of the funding should be allocated to the salary of a person already working for the company.
+For example, the funding can be used to hire people who are doing their post-graduate studies or are already in the working life, if they are to participate in the developmental activities.
+The company can also find new ways to utilize its current employees.

 One issue highlighted during the breakfast event concerns the common working language used in companies.
 If the company has a history of using only Finnish for all communication, from websites to other material, it will be quite a task to translate everything into English in the future.

-Business Finland does not provide support for translation work directly, but it is possible to include such costs in the broader development of the company’s operations.
-In the application the company can, for example, illustrate how the whole company’s operating culture will be made more international.
+Business Finland does not provide support for translation work directly, but in the application the company can, for example, illustrate how the whole company’s operating culture will be made more international.